embrace-vim/vim-async-map/README.md

 ## Details

-`vim-async-mapper` lets you add nondisruptive insert mode maps.
+`vim-async-map` lets you add nondisruptive insert mode maps.

 - A normal, naïve insert map pauses input between keypresses, e.g., if you wanted to be able to use `gf` to open file paths from